cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 ```

 1. Follow AAA pattern
 The AAA pattern stands for Arrange, Act, and Assert, and it's a common pattern for writing clean and understandable unit tests.
+AAA stands for these steps:
 - Arrange: Set up any data needed for the test.
 - Act: Execute the function or method being tested.
 - Assert: Verify that the outcome is as expected.